JoryAlharbi9/MedPlus-UI-UX/README.md

 - 👤 User Persona
   We created a user persona representing our target audience to guide design decisions and ensure a user-centered approach.

+- 🤝 User Meetings / Interviews
+  We conducted meetings and interviews with potential users to better understand their needs, expectations, and challenges when using pharmacy and healthcare services.

 🎨 Design
 - 📱 Main Page Layout
   We designed the main interface based on research insights, focusing on simplicity, accessibility, and a smooth user flow.